suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 #### Questions

 Questions about NetPyNE are best sent to the [Google Groups Q&A forum](https://groups.google.com/forum/#!forum/netpyne-forum) or the [NEURON/NetPyNE forum](https://www.neuron.yale.edu/phpBB/viewforum.php?f=45), so that they are available to the entire NetPyNE community.
-Please consider asking any questions you may have on an open forum before submitting a question here.
+Please consider asking any questions you may have on one of these open forums before submitting a question here.

 #### Other Issues